ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 > NOTE: HOW THIS (AND ANY) FEATURE IS INCLUDED IN IMPLEMENTATION IS UP TO DEVELOPERS

-When displaying list options and the dropdown lags or is expected to take longer than normal, the client-user should be able to indicate loading via a slot.
+When displaying list options and the dropdown lags or is expected to take longer than normal, the client-user should be able to indicate loading.

 ![ ](spec-images/select-15.png)